 Most kids love learning, and this is a great chance to explain about physical activity, the basic muscle groups of the body, and why they should stretch.
 Keep explanations to their level, though, to keep them engaged and enjoying the art of stretching with you.

-If you would like to discover more stretches to teach to your kids, download the WeStretch app for free today!
+If you would like to discover more stretches for kids (and yourself!), download the WeStretch app for free today!
+The fundamental routine is completely free, with hundreds of stretches that will help you to stretch every inch of your body!

 Any links included are for reference, additional information, or entertainment value only, without monetary compensation.
 Contact us on social media or at email@example.com.